-- Remove the abnormal areas: After the area is numbed using a local anesthetic the physician will use the fine wire loop which will deliver a low-voltage electrical current while it’s passed through the tissues to remove the abnormal areas.
+- Remove the abnormal areas: After the area is numbed using a local anesthetic, the physician will use the fine wire loop, which will deliver a low-voltage electrical current while it’s passed through the tissues to remove the abnormal areas.

-- Prevent bleeding: Finally, the blood vessels in the area are sealed and Monsel’s solution will be applied to prevent bleeding.
+- Prevent bleeding: Finally, the blood vessels in the area are sealed, and Monsel’s solution will be applied to prevent bleeding.
 The tissue is then sent to the lab for examination.

-What can I expect after the LEEP procedure?
+What Can I Expect After the LEEP Procedure?

 In general, women should wait 3-4 weeks after the procedure before having vaginal intercourse.
-This will allow for your cervix to heal & helps reduce the risk of infection.
+This will allow your cervix to heal & helps reduce the risk of infection.

-How effective is LEEP?
+How Effective Is LEEP?

 Is LEEP Safe?

 As with any surgical procedure, there are risks, complications that may occur.
 Rare complications have occurred in about 1%-2% of women who undergo the LEEP procedure.
 Please speak to your doctor for more information about this procedure.

 What Does the LEEP Abbreviation Stand For?

 LEEP stands for loop electrosurgical excision procedure.
 Its main purpose is to eliminate abnormal cells from your cervix.
 This is normally done with the use of a small wire loop, which is a tool charged with an electrical current.
 The current heats the loop, which allows it to act as a surgical knife.